femtonelson/Metaheuristics/Shifted Schwefel/README.md

 The fitness or value of this function at its minimum is also available in numpy array "f_bias" in "data.py".
 This is the the target fitness value to achieve. f_bias[1] = F2_min = -450

 Algorithm : Particle Swarm Optimization - The shifted schwefel function is not differentiable throughout the search space.
 As such, a gradient-based method produces unstable results and does not guarantee convergence.
-The heuristic-based PSO algorithm is suitable for this unconstrained, non-linear, unimodal problem in the continuous domain.
+The heuristic-based PSO algorithm is suitable for this unconstrained, non-linear, unimodal problem in the continuous domain.<br>
 Library : psopy
 Parameters of the algorithm : Number of particles, stable_iter(Number of iterations to wait before Swarm is declared stable) Stopping criterion : stable_iter = 100